ebd622/k8s-samples/filebeat/README.md

 ---
 Here is  a step-by-step instruction on how to set up and run [Filebeat on Keubernetes](https://www.elastic.co/guide/en/beats/filebeat/6.8/running-on-kubernetes.html).

+### Prerequisite
+Make sure that Elastic is deployed into your Kubernetes cluster

 ### 1. Download a filebeat manifest